greenzorro/victor42.eth/content/post-en/折腾与思考/AI Agent真的已经今非昔比了.md

 Specialized Agents like Manus and Coze (bot platform) can even persist browser sessions, eliminating the need to log in every time.

+You can supercharge the workflow by chaining other AI tools.
+Get the Agent on Xiaohongshu to screen for helpful posts and grab the links.
+Once you’ve batched 50, dump the whole lot into NotebookLM for the analysis and discussion.
+Let each AI stay in its lane and play to its strengths.

 Realizing Agents possess this capability—doesn't that massively expand the possibilities?

 ## Postscript